apache/arrow-site/_posts/2021-12-3-arrow-duckdb.md

 ### R
 Both Arrow and DuckDB support dplyr pipelines for people more comfortable with using dplyr for their data analysis.
 The Arrow package includes two helper functions that allow us to pass data back and forth between Arrow and DuckDB (`to_duckdb()` and `to_arrow()`).
 This is especially useful in cases where something is supported in one of Arrow or DuckDB but not the other.
-For example, if you find a complex dplyr pipeline where the SQL translation doesn't work with DuckDB, use `to_arrow()` before the pipeline to use the Arrow engine or if you have a function (e.g., windowed aggregates) that aren't implemented in Arrow use `to_duckdb()` to use the DuckDB engine.
+For example, if you find a complex dplyr pipeline where the SQL translation doesn't work with DuckDB, use `to_arrow()` before the pipeline to use the Arrow engine.
+Or, if you have a function (e.g., windowed aggregates) that aren't yet implemented in Arrow, use `to_duckdb()` to use the DuckDB engine.
 All while not paying any cost to (re)serialize the data when you pass it back and forth!

 ```R